jp2004jay/jp2004jay/README.md

 Unlocking Digital Potential with MERN Magic ✨ | Passionate Problem Solver

 👋 Hello!
-I'm Jay Ramani, a seasoned MERN Stack freelancer with over a decade of hands-on experience in building powerful web applications and driving digital transformation. 🚀
+I'm Jay Ramani, a seasoned MERN Stack Developer with over a decade of hands-on experience in building powerful web applications and driving digital transformation. 🚀

 ### 💼 What I Bring to the Table: